heroLFG/hugo-herolfg-site/content/posts/reminders.md

 - Review the important notes that are written and improve the writings because we are born ignorant and capable of learning.
 - Do not be too quick to dismiss what has been written as unimportant because the importance may become relevant.
 - Organize what has been written with regard to importance because our memories are limited and we can train the subconscious.
+- Donate to the best candidates in an election.
+Vote for them in the primary and the general.
+But don't expect them to solve the problems.
+  - If you donate and vote correctly, you will be supporting the candidate who will not win the election because the world is fallen.

 ### Questions